b. 12th January 1946, San Rafael, California, U.S.A.

-George Duke is a fine producer, who had a previous pedigree as a fine musician in his own right, but chose the background role more increasingly in the last two decades.
+George Duke was a fine producer, who had a previous pedigree as a fine musician in his own right, but chose the background role more increasingly in the last two decades.

 He was aged four when musically inspired at a Duke Ellington concert.